Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 • Can queries be optimized?

-Redshift instance types are either optimized for compute (dc types) or storage (ds types).
 Based on the collected metrics in the previous step, you’ll be able to figure out the storage and compute requirements for your workloads.
+RA3 nodes come with managed SSD storage, which provides a very flexible and cost effective storage solution.

 2. Apply Optimizations and Wait